-By Laura Keatley, Solicitor in the Commercial Property & Development team.
+By Laura Keatley, Senior Associate in the Commercial Property & Development team.

 By default, commercial property is exempt from VAT but it is not as simple as that.